 ● 9.
 What maintenance should I perform weekly on my chainsaw?

-If your chainsaw has no catalytic converter then you must weekly check its cooling system.
+If your chainsaw has no catalytic converter, you must check its cooling system weekly.
 You must check the return spring, the starter cord, and the starter.
-Make sure that the vibration-damping parts are not damaged.

 ● 10.
 What maintenance should I perform monthly on my chainsaw?